yam020/Project/README.md

 ```
 ### Note:
 ```
-cd ./NYCCIC/NYCCIC
+cd /NYCCIC
 uvicorn NYCCIC.app:app
 ```

-Go to '/map'.
-You can see a map. (very rough version)
+Go to '/PERCPOS'.
+You can see a map.
 Everything is under construction.